grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/sr.md

 ### SR-2: Supply Chain Risk Management Plan

-Develop a plan for managing supply chain risks associated with the research and development, design, manufacturing, acquisition, delivery, integration, operations and maintenance, and disposal of the following systems, system components or system services: {{ insert: param, sr-02_odp.01 }};
+Develop a plan for managing supply chain risks associated with the research and development, design, manufacturing, acquisition, delivery, integration, operations and maintenance, and disposal of the following systems, system components or system services: systems, system components, or system services for which a supply chain risk management plan is developed are defined;;

-Review and update the supply chain risk management plan {{ insert: param, sr-02_odp.02 }} or as required, to address threat, organizational or environmental changes; and
+Review and update the supply chain risk management plan the frequency at which to review and update the supply chain risk management plan is defined; or as required, to address threat, organizational or environmental changes; and

 Protect the supply chain risk management plan from unauthorized disclosure and modification.